desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

   // Id of the post whose request will be accepted uint64 post_id = 2;

-  // Address of the receiver who is accepting the request string receiver = 3;
+  // Address of the request receiver string receiver = 3;
 }